jyasskin/advent-of-code/2019/README.md

 adding more opcodes than operations, so I should refactor this into a class hierarchy -- a Trait in Rust.
 I'll also systematize the parameter reading and mode handling so it's not spammed out across all the opcode definitions.

+## Day 6

+50 minutes, rank 1583

+Lifetimes. :(

+I had also been trying to avoid reading the input into a single string, which was premature optimization. `.split()` is still not the right way to split into lines, though...